Prasanna-sr/instrumentation/README.md

-# express-capture-time

-expressjs application specific library which helps to capture time taken for each middleware and routes
+Provides status and time taken for each middleware